Chebuu/Adamantane/README.md

 # Instructions

-Run the default task to build and export all views to CSV (gzip).
+Run the default task to build and export all views to CSV (tarball).

 ```bash
 $ export PGHOST=127.0.0.1